 that the Participating Standards Organizations of GSC:

-continue to support IPTV standardization as a High Interest Subject;
+continue to support IPTV/Connected TV standardization as a High Interest Subject;

-continue to bring a spirit of collaboration and mutual support to the development of IPTV standards;
+continue to bring a spirit of collaboration and mutual support to the development of IPTV/Connected TV standards;

-work to identify and present areas of standardization that relate IPTV with other High Interest Subjects, such as NGN (including QoS and Security), Home Networking, etc.; and
+work to identify and present areas of standardization that relate IPTV/Connected TV with other High Interest Subjects, such as NGN (including QoS and Security), Home Networking, etc.; and

-encourage the exchange of information and coordination of relevant standardization work on IPTV over various mobile wireless network environments.
+encourage the exchange of information and coordination of relevant standardization work on IPTV/Connected TV over various mobile wireless network environments.

+also encourage the exchange of information on enhanced content delivery systems in collaboration for Integrated Broadcast-Broadband systems.

 _______________